ibhattacharj/LocalVibes/team/m2/ui-diagrams.md

 ---

+## 6. Event Sharing

+The Event Creation Screen allows event organizers to create and publish events by providing key details like the event name, description, location, time, and optional tags.
+Organizers can also upload a flyer or poster for the event.

+Components:

+1. Event Name Field: A text input for the event title (required).
+2. Description Field: A text area for providing details about the event (required).
+3. Location Field: A text input for the event's location (required).
+4. Tags Field: A text input for specifying event categories or genres (e.g., "Jazz", "Open Mic
+5. Time Picker: A date and time input for setting the event schedule (required).
+6. .
+Image Upload: A file input for uploading a flyer or poster (optional).
+7. Submit Button: A button that validates the inputs and saves the event data to database.

+Use Case:

+A user (e.g., event organizer) fills in all required fields and optionally uploads a flyer or poster.
+Once the Submit Button is clicked:

+1. Inputs are validated to ensure required fields are not empty.
+2. The event details are saved to IndexedDB for persistence.
+3. The form resets, ready for the next entry.

+---

 ## Conclusion

 Each screen in **LocalVibes** focuses on user experience by providing an easy-to-navigate interface.
 The wireframes showcase how users can explore local music events, manage their profiles, and contribute to the community by donating or reviewing shows.